akveg-map/class-descriptions/00_data_entry/316_ArcticStreamCorridor.md

 ### Floristics

-**Floristics Description:** This [level] is indicated by an open to closed canopy of willow and/or birch shrubs. *Salix pulchra,* *Salix richardsonii*, *Betula nana*, and *Betula glandulosa* are characteristic of open-low shrub canopies underlain by near-surface permafrost.
-Along perennial streams with a deeper active layer, taller shrubs such as *Salix alaxensis* and *Alnus viridis* ssp. *fruticosa* establish.
-The understory shrubs *Rhododendron tomentosum* ssp*. decumbens, Vaccinium vitis-idaea,* and *Empetrum nigrum* occur at low cover but show high constancy*.* The wetland sedges *Eriophorum angustifolium* and *Carex aquatilis* often occur in the wettest portion of the water track with *Rubus chamaemorus*, *Calamagrostis canadensis,* and *Equisetum arvense* occurring in the drier margins of the water track or riparian fringe.
-Mosses in the *Hylocomium, Sphagnum*, *Aluocomium*, and *Dicranum* genera show relatively high cover and constancy.
+**Floristics Description:** This [level] is indicated by an open-to-closed canopy of willow and/or birch shrubs. *Salix pulchra*, *Salix richardsonii*, *Betula nana*, and *Betula glandulosa* are characteristic of open-low shrub canopies underlain by near-surface permafrost.
+Along perennial streams with a deeper active layer, taller shrubs such as *Salix alaxensis* and *Alnus alnobetula* ssp. *fruticosa* establish.
+The understory shrubs *Rhododendron tomentosum* ssp. *decumbens*, *Vaccinium vitis-idaea*, and *Empetrum nigrum* occur at low cover but show high constancy.
+The wetland sedges *Eriophorum angustifolium* and *Carex aquatilis* often occur in the wettest portion of the water track, with *Rubus chamaemorus*, *Calamagrostis canadensis,* and *Equisetum arvense* occurring in the drier margins of the water track or riparian fringe.
+Mosses in the *Hylocomium, Sphagnum*, *Aulacomnium*, and *Dicranum* genera show relatively high cover and constancy.
 Lichens may occur in low abundance.

 [diagnostic_plot]